thelkarsumit/project-repo/azure/active_directory_docs/03_ad_structures_and_hierarchies.md

-# Chapter 3: AD Structures and Hierarchies
+# AD Structures and Hierarchies

 ## **Overview**
 Active Directory (AD) structures are the foundation for organizing, managing, and controlling access to resources in a networked environment.
 AD is composed of **logical** and **physical** components that work together to create a secure and scalable directory service.